KieMerr17/PP4-Mr-Ts-Pies/README.md

 - I have used different elements to display all of the news articles and the workshops from examples on https://www.tutorialrepublic.com/snippets/gallery.php?tag=carousel

+- Main navigation/buttons and landing image styling and layout taken from CI Walkthrough project - 'Whiskey Drop' and adjusted to suit my project.

 ##### Back to [top](#table-of-contents)<hr>